Winterizing Your Tiny Home

 • Open cabinet doors under sinks during cold snaps

-• Insulate any accessible pipes
+• Insulate accessible pipes

-• Use heat tape on vulnerable pipe sections if needed
+• Use heat tape on vulnerable sections

 • Use a rigid sewer pipe when possible

-• Maintain proper slope so liquids fully drain
+• Maintain slope so liquids fully drain

 • Insulate exposed sections

-• Avoid leaving sewer valves open constantly
+• Do not leave sewer valves open constantly

 Water Heaters Need Special Attention